Vanita Gupta: Tenure

 Gupta was sworn in on April 22, 2021.
 On April 27, 2022, she announced the launch of the National Law Enforcement Knowledge Lab, an initiative to create a "free, voluntary one-stop-shop for information, guidance and training for law enforcement agencies."
 The police-reform lab is part of a "push to boost best policing practices", The Hill reported.
 After the Robb Elementary School shooting in Uvalde, Texas, Gupta joined Attorney General Merrick Garland and Deputy Attorney General Lisa Monaco in reviewing local law enforcement's response to the shooting.

 Gupta has said that the Justice Department intends to take a hard line on "killer acquisitions" as part of the Biden administration's effort to rein in monopolies.
 She is reportedly responsible for deciding whether Jonathan Kanter, Assistant Attorney General for the Antitrust Division, will be permitted to participate in the United States v.
 Google LLC case.
+In January 2023, it was reported that Kanter would be cleared to continue to work on DOJ cases involving Google.

 In December 2021, Gupta announced a lawsuit against the state of Texas following the state's redistricting process, which the DOJ determined was in violation of the Voting Rights Act of 1965.

+In July 2023, Gupta announced a lawsuit against the state of Texas for installing floating barriers in the Rio Grande without federal authorization, saying the devices presented "threats to navigation and public safety and humanitarian concerns".

+On January 4, 2024, Gupta announced that the Justice Department was suing the state of Texas on the grounds that its enforcement of Senate Bill 4, allowing state and local police to arrest people suspected of entering the United States unlawfully, was unconstitutional.
+The complaint argued the state's enforcement of the bill was preempted by federal law.
+On March 12, 2024, the U.S. Supreme Court extended the pause on enforcing the bill pending further argument.
+On March 19, the Court ruled that Texas may begin enforcing SB 4 while a lawsuit over its constitutionality remains pending before a federal appeals court.

+On January 31, 2024, it was reported that Gupta would leave her role as associate attorney general the following week.

 Criticism

 Over 40 South Asian groups and civil rights organizations have drawn attention to Gupta's role in the University of Farmington scandal.
 They have called on her to return $6 million in tuition money to South Asian students who they allege were racially targeted and tricked by U.S. Immigration and Customs Enforcement into attending the fake university.
 In the advocates' view, Gupta's lack of action is an example of the Biden administration's poor treatment of immigrants.
+Lakshmi Sridaran, executive director of SAALT, alleges that Gupta has the power to immediately return the $6 million paid to DHS, but does not say on what legal basis that is true.
+Gupta has never worked at DHS or ICE, the two agencies involved in the scandal.
+The South Asian groups are suing DHS, not DOJ where Gupta worked until 2024.